 £85,000

 A fork arm on a counterbalance forklift fractured during a lift in a warehouse, causing the load to drop and injure a worker.
 The forklift had a current 12-month examination certificate.
-However, the fork arms — which are lifting accessories requiring 6-monthly examination under LOLER — had never been separately examined.
+However, the fork arms, which are lifting accessories requiring 6-monthly examination under LOLER 1998, had never been separately examined.
 The company had been unaware that accessories required separate examination and were not included in the annual forklift service.

 Key lesson

 The most common gap in manufacturing and warehouse LOLER compliance.
-Forklift certificate ≠ fork arm certificate.
-Accessories require separate 6-monthly examination.
+A forklift certificate does not cover the fork arms.
+Lifting accessories require a separate 6-monthly examination by a competent person.

 Facilities Management

-Facilities management company fined after passenger lift Cat A defect not notified to HSE
+Facilities management company fined after passenger lift Category A defect not notified to HSE

 £60,000

-A competent person carrying out a thorough examination of a passenger lift in a managed office building found a crack in the compensation chain, classified as Category A. The FM company was notified but did not take the lift out of service immediately — and the competent person did not notify the local authority enforcement team as required by LOLER.
+A competent person carrying out a thorough examination of a passenger lift in a managed office building found a crack in the compensation chain, classified as Category A. The FM company was notified but did not take the lift out of service immediately.
+The competent person did not notify the local authority enforcement team as required under LOLER.
 The lift was used for a further 11 days before the repair was arranged.
 An HSE investigation followed a complaint from a building occupant.

 Key lesson

-Cat A notification is the competent person's obligation AND the dutyholder's obligation.
+Category A notification is both the competent person's obligation and the duty holder's obligation.
 Both parties were prosecuted.
 The 11-day delay between finding and acting was the determining factor in the fine level.

 Inspection Services

-Independent inspection company prosecuted — reports produced without carrying out physical examination
+Independent inspection company prosecuted, reports produced without physical examination

 £120,000 + director disqualification

-An independent LOLER inspection company was found to have produced thorough examination reports for lifting equipment at a client's site without attending the site to carry out the physical examinations.
+An independent LOLER inspection company was found to have produced thorough examination reports for lifting equipment at a client site without attending site to carry out the physical examinations.
 The director had created a system of issuing certificates based on previous reports and photographs submitted by clients.
-HSE investigation (triggered by an incident at the client site) revealed the fraud.
+The HSE investigation, triggered by an incident at the client site, revealed the systematic falsification.
 Both the company and the director were prosecuted.

 Key lesson